GovTechSG/techpass-user-docs/docs/request-for-seed-provisioning.md

-# Request for SEED provisioning using TechPass portal
+# Request for SEED provisioning using TechPass Portal

 This article guides how an **existing TechPass user** can request for SEED provisioning.